Granting Privileges Required by an Application¶

 Sign in to Snowsight.

-To revoke an account level privilege, select the Edit button, then toggle the slider for the privilege you want to revoke.
+To revoke a global privilege, select the Edit button, then toggle the slider for the privilege you want to revoke.

-To revoke access to a specific object, select the Delete button, then select Revoke Privilege.
+To revoke access from a specific object, select the Delete button, then select Revoke Privilege.

 Note

-Revoking privileges or removing access to objects can cause the application to become unstable or stop working.
+Revoking privileges or removing access from objects can cause the app to become unstable or stop working.

-If your application developer does not implement a interface for granting privileges, you must manage access requests for the application using SQL commands.
+If your app developer does not implement an interface for granting privileges, you must manage access requests for the app using SQL commands.

 SHOW PRIVILEGES IN APPLICATION hello_snowflake_app;

-For example, to grant the EXECUTE TASK privilege to an example application, run the GRANT PRIVILEGE command as shown in the following example:
+For example, to grant the EXECUTE TASK privilege to an app, run the GRANT PRIVILEGE command as shown in the following example:

-The MANAGE WAREHOUSES privilege allows an application to create, modify, and use warehouses within a consumer account.
-To grant the MANAGE WAREHOUSES privilege to an application, use the GRANT as shown in the following example:
+The MANAGE WAREHOUSES privilege allows an app to create, modify, and use warehouses within the consumer account.
+To grant the MANAGE WAREHOUSES privilege to an app, use the GRANT as shown in the following example:

 GRANT MANAGE WAREHOUSES ON ACCOUNT TO APPLICATION hello_snowflake_app;

-Granting the IMPORTED PRIVILEGES Privilege on the SNOWFLAKE Database¶
+Grant the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database¶

-Some applications may request that you grant the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database in your account.
+Some apps might request that a consumer grants the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database in their account.
 This privilege can only be granted using SQL commands.
 It cannot be granted using Snowsight.
-If an application requires this privilege, the provider should communicate this in the readme file of the application.
+If an app requires this privilege, the provider should communicate this requirement to the consumer, for example, in the README file of the app.

 To grant the IMPORT privilege on the SNOWFLAKE database, run the following command: